From arrangements about the new pension plan to ensuring a strong start for all our members

 Designing the investment policy

 The new pension plan will have a new investment policy, based on (among other factors) our members’ preferences; for example, you might have shared your input in the risk preference survey that we conducted in early-2024.
-Investing the pensions according to that new policy from the moment that the new pension plan comes into effect requires extensive preparation.
+Investing the pension capitals of our members according to that new policy from the moment that the new pension plan comes into effect requires extensive preparation.

 This article provides some information about what we are doing in the process of switching to the new pension plan.
 We understand that the greatest concern for most of our members is how the new pension plan will affect their personal situation.
 Unfortunately, we will only be able to share details on an individual level shortly before the switch.
 In the meantime, however, we will keep you informed about the general outlines of the new pension plan, and how things will change in general terms under the new pension plan.
 We will also continue to address questions and possible misunderstandings.
 Click here to find all the information in one place: www.philipspensioenfonds.nl/en/new-pension-rules